 The Fire Service says people in a community of about 15 homes and a commercial business were evacuated as a precaution.

 Visibility was poor because there was a lot of smoke and it was difficult for helicopter crews with monsoon buckets to get water to the worst-affected areas, they said.

 Local council board chair Paul Downie, says the area is full of manuka, kanuka and pine - and is very flammable.

 Evacuated resident are staying with friends and family.

 Flights in and out of Claris airport were diverted to the airport in Okiwi.

 Meanwhile, another blaze in the Auckland region and a large scrub fire in Northland also kept fire crews busy throughout Tuesday.

 In Northland, fire-fighters worked all day on a fire that burned 180 hectares of scrub at Pouto after it started at 9.30am.

 In Auckland's Kawakawa Bay, firefighters had to call on the Coastguard to help them gain access to a fire that burned a stand of trees.

-Next story in National: NZ housing 'seriously unaffordable'
+Next story in New Zealand: NZ housing 'seriously unaffordable'